Mexican–American War

-The victory and territorial expansion Polk envisioned inspired patriotism among some sections of the United States, but the war and treaty drew fierce criticism for the casualties, monetary cost, and heavy-handedness.
+The victory and territorial expansion Polk had spearheaded inspired patriotism among some sections of the United States, but the war and treaty drew fierce criticism for the casualties, monetary cost, and heavy-handedness.
 The question of how to treat the new acquisitions intensified the debate over slavery in the United States.
 Although the Wilmot Proviso that explicitly forbade the extension of slavery into conquered Mexican territory was not adopted by Congress, debates about it heightened sectional tensions.
 Some scholars see the Mexican–American War as leading to the American Civil War.
-Many officers who had trained at West Point gained experience in the war in Mexico and later played prominent leadership roles during the Civil War.
+Many officers who had trained at West Point gained experience in the war and later played prominent leadership roles during the Civil War.
+In Mexico, the war worsened domestic political turmoil and led to a loss of national prestige, as it suffered large losses of life in both its military and civilian population, had its financial foundations undermined, and lost more than half of its territory.

-In Mexico, the war worsened domestic political turmoil.
-Since the war was fought on home ground, Mexico suffered large losses of life from both the military and civilian population.
-The nation's financial foundations were undermined, and more than half of its territory was lost.
-Mexico felt a loss of national prestige, leaving it in what a group of Mexican writers, including Ramón Alcaraz and José María del Castillo Velasco, called a "state of degradation and ruin...".
-This group did not acknowledge Mexico's refusal to admit the independence of Texas as a cause of the war, instead proclaiming: "[As for] the true origin of the war, it is sufficient to say that the insatiable ambition of the United States, favored by our weakness, caused it."
-Americans often justified the war based on the idea of Manifest Destiny, the idea that Americans were destined to expand across North America to the West Coast.

 Background

-Mexico after independence
+Mexico after independence from Spain

-Mexico obtained independence from the Spanish Empire with the Treaty of Córdoba in 1821 after a decade of conflict between the royal army and insurgents for independence, with no foreign intervention.
+Mexico obtained independence from Spain’s Spanish Empire with the Treaty of Córdoba in 1821 after a decade of conflict between the Spanish royal army and Mexican insurgents for independence, with no foreign intervention.
 The conflict ruined the silver-mining districts of Zacatecas and Guanajuato.
 Mexico began as a sovereign nation with its future financial stability from its main export destroyed.
 Mexico briefly experimented with monarchy, but became a republic in 1824.
 This government was characterized by instability, and it was ill-prepared for a major international conflict when war broke out with the U.S. in 1846.
 Mexico had successfully resisted Spanish attempts to reconquer its former colony in the 1820s and resisted the French in the so-called Pastry War of 1838 but the secessionists' success in Texas and the Yucatán against the centralist government of Mexico showed its political weakness as the government changed hands multiple times.
 The Mexican military and the Catholic Church in Mexico, both privileged institutions with conservative political views, were stronger politically than the Mexican state.